 Erie Auto Plus: Erie Auto Plus is a car insurance package option that extends your coverage and adds features to your policy.

-Erie offers many homeowners insurance policy options you can add to your policy, including:
+There are also many homeowners insurance coverage options you can add to your policy, including:

 Water Backup and Sump Overflow: Your house could experience water damage due to water backup through sewers and drains and also sump pump overflows.
 This optional coverage from Erie covers water damage caused by these situations.